 It also allows me to moderate comments before they go live on my blog, so if anything does slip through the filter, it still won’t appear on my blog.
 BUT it also has the ability to allow previously approved commenters to comment freely without their comments ‘disappearing’ until approved.

 To make your site look professional you really don’t have to pay a fortune.
-I do all the design side of my two blogs myself using two simple tools: PicMonkey and Canva.
+I do most of the design side of my two blogs myself using two simple tools: PicMonkey and Canva.

 PicMonkey (LOW COST)

 This nifty little design tool is great for making simple graphics.
 I use it to make all my social media graphics, my pinnable images and collages.
 It’s super quick and easy to use and you can also use it to edit photos.
 You can save all your work in PicMonkey to go back and edit at a later date, or you can export the files to your computer, and you can create your own templates so it’s a 2 minute job to go in and create a new graphic in your house style/colours.

 I must say I don’t find Canva as easy to use as PicMonkey, but there is one area where I think it is better than PicMonkey and that is logo design.
 I have used Canva to design both my logos and frequently get asked who my logo ‘designer’ is!
 Canva is also really great for designing infographics quickly and easily using its vast collection of templates.

 I’ve said this many times on this website, but I’ll say it again… Every blogger NEEDS an email list!
 It’s super important for growth, community AND making money!